BOTH2Hands: Inferring 3D Hands from Both Text Prompts and Body Dynamics: Experiment

 \section{Experiment}

-Aiming to evaluate the validity of our method and dataset, we design various experiments.
-For method evaluation, we compare our approach and baseline with existing methods in human motion synthesis (Sec.~\ref{sec: Methods Evaluation}).
-To validate the richness and effectiveness of the BOTH57M, we train our method separately on training sets of BOTH57M and Motion-X and subsequently evaluated through their test sets (Sec.~\ref{sec: Dataset Evaluation}).
-An ablation study is also performed to verify the importance of hand projection and blending loss (Sec.~\ref{sec: Ablation Study}).
+We design various experiments to evaluate the validity of our method and dataset.
+For method evaluation, we compare our approach and baseline with existing human motion synthesis methods (Sec.~\ref{sec: Methods Evaluation}).
+To assess the richness and effectiveness of the BOTH57M, we train our method on training sets of BOTH57M and Motion-X separately.
+And subsequently evaluated trained models through the test sets (Sec.~\ref{sec: Dataset Evaluation}).
+Additionally, an ablation study is performed to verify the importance of hand projection and blending loss (Sec.~\ref{sec: Ablation Study}).